 People sometimes use chamomile as a natural remedy for sleeplessness.
 However, studies have not confirmed the therapeutic effects of chamomile on sleep.

-Side effects are uncommon when taking chamomile but may include:
+Side effects are uncommon when taking chamomile but

 - allergic reactions, particularly in people who are sensitive to the following herbs: